 Make sure you always associate a time entry to a Clio matter that contains your name.
 (If you associate a time entry to a matter such as All-Class, everyone in the course can see your time entry.)

-Compliance with the time keeping requirement will be reflected in the portfolio component of your course grade.
+Our evaluation of your diligence, accuracy and skill in recording activity for classwork and fieldwork will be reflected in the portfolio component of your course grade and will also be a factor in your client representation grade.
 Under no circumstance should you falsify your time entries as to the date of the activity, the description of the activity, or the time expended.
 Falsification of time records (including “padded” reports of time expended) is viewed very seriously by bar disciplinary authorities (and of course by employers and clients).
 Likewise, submitting time records for this course that are false in any respect can be the basis for

 Thus, for example, if on an occasion you have not done one or more assigned readings for a class, do not report that you have done so.
 (An explanation for incomplete class preparation is welcome but not required.
-We were once law students ourselves -- easier to believe for Professor Roberts than for Professor Cunningham!)
+We were once law students ourselves -- easier to believe for Professors Roberts and Gaffney than for Professor Cunningham!)